Sign in

 Here’s how you can set up React Router:

-Add Bootstrap's CSS file to your React project to make your user interfaces look more appealing.
-This can be done by installing Bootstrap via npm and importing it into your React app.
+To make your user interfaces look more appealing, add Bootstrap’s CSS file to your React project.
+Install Bootstrap via npm and import it into your React app.

 1npm install bootstrap 2